yinghork/15418-Project/README.md

 We plan to write our own boid simulator code, and we will test on the GHC machines, which have NVIDIA GeForce RTX 2080 B GPUs.

-The main resource we currently lack is a visualizer for our boid algorithm implementations.
+The main resource which we currently lack is a visualizer for our boid algorithm implementations.
 While we have a team member with existing experience with the Unity engine, we are uncertain what the best way for visualizing the output of our algorithm is yet.

 ===